stevomusembi/stevomusembi/README.md

 - 👋 Hi, I’m steven musembi
 - 👀 I’m interested in web and app development.
-- 🌱 I’m currently learning javascript for front-end web development.
+- 🌱 I’m currently learning ReactJS for front-end web development.
 - 💞️ I’m looking to collaborate on creating responsive web apps.
 - 📫 How to reach me musembisteven@gmail.com